ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 An example of this from my recent upskilling project was hitting the maximum number of ElasticIPs for a region.
 Each environment had two private and two public subnets, with our EC2 instances in the private subnets connected to the ALB in the public subnets.
-As mentioned, CDK helpfully created two NAT gateways (one per public subnet) per environment, which also requires an ElasticIP per NAT gateway.
+As mentioned, CDK helpfully created two NAT Gateways (one per public subnet) per environment, which also requires an ElasticIP per NAT Gateway.

 When attempting to deploy a 3rd environment, we hit the max number of ElasticIPs in the region (5) without even realising that we were deploying any.
-If you're reading carefully, you'll notice that the architecture is very similar to the one above used for our comparison, and be able to spot where Terraform creates the NAT Gateway, but not CDK...
+If you're reading carefully, you'll notice that the architecture is very similar to the one above used for our comparison, and be able to spot where Terraform creates the NAT Gateways and ElasticIPs, but not CDK...

 It's also worth mentioning that there is a way to code with CDK which avoids creating resources which aren't explicitly specified: L1 constructs, which are essentially basic CloudFormation resources, translated into an easy to use coding language.
 The majority of our use of CDK on project was with L2 constructs (shown in the examples), which have this abstraction built in.
 There is an alternative option of [L3 constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html#:~:text=Compared%20to%20L1%20constructs%2C%20L2%20constructs%20provide%20a,the%20boilerplate%20code%20and%20glue%20logic%20for%20you.), which abstract away resource creation even further, to the stage of creating complete application architectures.